 9 – Lean Poultry

-Alongside supporting proper muscle maintenance and growth, the protein from lean poultry, or even fish, grass-fed beef and lean pork loin help replace hairs lost throughout the day.
+Alongside supporting proper muscle maintenance and growth, lean poultry or fish protein, grass-fed beef, and lean pork loin help replace hairs lost throughout the day.

 10 – Nuts and Seeds